Custom Kitchen Design in Lakewood: Boosting Your Home Value

 Another factor in deciding how to approach your custom kitchen design project is how long you plan to remain in your home.
 If you are updating with plans to sell the house in one or two years, then a smaller scale remodel would be in order.
 Among the updates with the highest return on investment are cabinets, countertops, appliances and flooring.
 You don’t have to spend lavishly on these items either; refinished or re-painted cabinets, for example, can give a kitchen a whole new character.

-But if you plan to stay in your home for 10 or more years, then re-imagining the space to suit your needs for the long term may be your best course.
-Do you envision an eat-in kitchen for your growing family?
-Do you have small kitchen appliances but no place to store them?
+But if you plan to stay in your home for 5--10 or more years, then re-imagining the space to suit your needs for the long term may be your best course.
+Do you envision an eat-in kitchen for a growing family?
+Do small kitchen appliances clutter the countertops?
 Would you like a kitchen that will accommodate aging-in-place?
-Investing in a custom kitchen design and remodel now ensures you years of enjoyment.
+Planning ahead and investing in a custom kitchen design now ensures you years of enjoyment.
 And consider that whatever you spend on a custom update now will decrease proportionally as your home increases in value (as most homes do) over the next several years.
 It’s truly a win-win.

 As a custom kitchen designer, I advise my clients to weigh length of stay in their home and to prioritize personal needs and requirements when it comes to determining how much (or little) of the existing kitchen should be re-imagined and updated.